-Sara Paul runs Chapel Allerton Hedgehog Rescue single handed; a small not for profit wildlife hospital in West Yorkshire.
+We are thrilled to announce the fantastic news that you have got behind our wildlife hospital appeal and raised £500 for Chapel Allerton Hedgehog Rescue; a small not for profit wildlife hospital in West Yorkshire managed by Sara Paul.
 Across a handful of years, and making a big impression for Hedgehog conservation, Sara has been rescuing sick and injured native Hedgehogs (Erinaceus europaeus) and rehabilitating them back to the wild.
 Working with the finders Sara also finds the location where they were found and as long as it is safe to do so will return them there.

 Incubators are the best place for weak and fragile baby animals to heal, hide and grow - especially for tiny babies who aren’t yet old enough to retain their own heat.
 The incubators provide a warm, clean, quiet, safe and reliable haven for orphaned baby animals.
 Many young animals need extra help to survive in those early days and a safe, secure, controlled environment gives them the best chance to recover and thrive.